Chapter 2.76

 (6) Items exempt by law or by specific order of the city council;

-(7) Ordinary travel expenses;
+(7) Ordinary travel and training expenses;

 (8) Services performed or expenditures made for the direct protection and benefit of persons and property as a result of an emergency in accordance with Section 2.76.090.

 The purchasing agent may authorize in writing any department to purchase or contract for certain specified classes of goods and services where purchases are subject to master purchase agreements or contracts, or where purchases may be made more expeditiously than by requisition to the purchasing agent, but such purchases or contracts shall be made in conformity with this applicable provisions of this chapter.
 The purchasing agent may also rescind such authorization to purchase independently, by written notice to the department or departments concerned.
 (Ord.
+1452 § 2, 2024; Ord.
 1121 (part), 1991).

 2.76.090 Emergency purchases.